stack-of-tasks/pinocchio/doc/c-maths/b-joints.md

 ## List of Joints

-Joints are essentials components of a robot to allow it to move in his environment.
+Joints are essential components of a robot to allow it to move in his environment.
 Joints are in some ways robot's articulations.
 There are several types of them, each caracterised by its shape and degrees of freedom:

 - Revolute
 - Prismatic
-- cylindrical
+- Cylindrical
 - Spherical
 - Translation
 - Free-flyer

-Furthermore, we can creat more complicated joints called **composite joints** by combining them with each other.
+Furthermore, we can create more complicated joints called **composite joints** by combining them with each other.

 ### Revolute joint

-The most simple rotational joint we have to deal with is the revolute joint, he has juste one degree of freedom so it is possible just to focus on it.
-We can find three differents types of revolute joints, each type can rotate around one of the 3-axis, x-axis, y-axis or z-axis.
+The most simple rotational joint we have to deal with is the revolute joint, he has just one degree of freedom so it is possible just to focus on it.
+We can find three different types of revolute joints, each type can rotate around one of the 3-axis, x-axis, y-axis or z-axis.
 Revolute joints are used to describe rotational movements.

 ![Revolute joint.
 One rotation possible](revolute_laas.gif)